twisted-nematic57/AMSPlusPlus/sendkey/README.txt

 this program does not have the intention of stealing Samuel's work at all.

 This package also includes Samuel's sendstr program, which is 100% unmodified and is licensed as freeware (freely distribute; do not modify).
-Every piece of software in this package, except sendstr, is public domain.

 TL;DR: `sendkey` lets you simulate key presses on your TI-68k calc using BASIC.
 You pass it a keycode and it sends it to the OS.
 Works great with non-menu,